Correcting misinformation on social media with a large language model: Approach

 \section{Approach}

 \oursystem~is designed to automatically respond to content that potentially is misinformation.
-In other words, the content might be (partially) inaccurate or factually accurate but misleading, all of which are misinformation, or fully accurate as non-misinformation.
+In other words, the content might have multiple inaccuracies, be (partially) inaccurate, or be factual but potentially misleading, all of which are misinformation, or fully accurate as non-misinformation.
 The content can contain text with or without visuals.
-The response should identify what part(s) of the content is or is not accurate, explain why that part of the content is or is not accurate, and provide links as references.
-Overall, \oursystem~features three modules to reliably and efficiently address generalized misinformation: (1) a highly parallelizable relevance- and credibility-aware evidence retriever, (2) an LLM-based evidence-assisted response generator, and (3) an image describer that enables text-only LLMs to jointly interpret multimodal signals from the input.
+The response should identify which part(s) of the content is or is not accurate, explain why, and provide reference links.
+Overall, \oursystem~consists of three interconnected modules to address misinformation in real-world settings: (1) an LLM for response generation, (2) a hierarchical, credibility-aware web retriever for evidence extraction, and (3) a multimodal integrator that equips modules 1\&2 with multimodal capabilities.
 Fig.~\ref{fig:1} illustrates \oursystem's pipeline.

 We start by introducing the details of \oursystem~with a piece of text-only potential misinformation as the input.
-First, \oursystem~generates queries based on an LLM from the potential misinformation (Fig.~\ref{fig:1}b; Methods).
+First, \oursystem~generates queries from the potential misinformation (Fig.~\ref{fig:1}b; Methods).
 Each query acts as the input of a web search engine to access timely updated web content and obtain a list of web links directly relevant to the query (Fig.~\ref{fig:1}b; Methods).
 After scraping the content from these web links, \oursystem~calculates their direct relevance to the potential misinformation and removes irrelevant web pages (Fig.~\ref{fig:1}b; Methods).
 Then, \oursystem~determines the credibility of web pages by looking up their publishers' factuality and bias ratings and selects pages with high factuality and minimal bias (Fig.~\ref{fig:1}c; Methods).
-Next, \oursystem~leverages an LLM to extract text from each of the web pages as evidence.
+Next, \oursystem~extracts text from each of the web pages as evidence.
 Such evidence can refute the potential misinformation, typically happening when it is misinformation with false claims, or provide additional context, which can demonstrate that the potential misinformation is accurate or part(s) of its claims are accurate (Fig.~\ref{fig:1}d; Methods).
 Finally, \oursystem~generates a response to the potential misinformation by providing an LLM with the extracted pieces of evidence and their source web links (Fig.~\ref{fig:1}d; Methods).